tatsumoto-ren/tatsumoto-ren.github.io/blog/basic-vocabulary.md

 Once you can understand the language, learning to speak doesn't take any effort.

 The Anki deck I'm about to introduce below is going to help you understand the language.
-Cards in the deck are designed to test your recogntion instead of forcing you to recall words from memory.
+Cards in the deck are designed to test your recognition instead of forcing you to recall words from memory.

 ## Anki deck